-The idea behind a review tool is very simple – it is a program made to gather feedback on your design from your colleagues or clients.
+The idea behind a review tool is straightforward—it is a program made to gather feedback on your design from your colleagues or clients.
 It should be functional and, first and foremost, allow on-screen annotations to make sure you and the reviewer are talking about the same thing.
-And, which is also very important – it should be SIMPLE.
-You don’t want to send a ‘Review for Dummies’ book to every reviewer, you need the reviewer to understand what they are doing right away.
+And, which is also very important—it should be SIMPLE.
+You don’t want to send a ‘Review for Dummies’ book to every reviewer.
+You need the reviewer to understand what they are doing right away.
 Otherwise, no matter how useful the tool is for you, your clients will not use it.
-They don’t pay for extra headaches, they pay for getting the work done for them.
+They don’t pay for extra headaches.
+They pay for getting the work done for them.

-The file’s resolution is 21600×10800 – that should be enough to estimate the speed of both reviewers and their functionality.
+The file’s resolution is 21600×10800—that should be enough to estimate both reviewers’ speed and functionality.

-Both GoVisually and Approval Studio have good upload speed, the file is being uploaded within just a few seconds.
-Approval Studio ate the file faster, but it took some 50 seconds to process it before you can start the review.
+Both GoVisually and Approval Studio have good upload speed; the file is uploaded within just a few seconds.
+Approval Studio ate the file faster, but it took some 50 seconds to process it before you could start the review.
 The processing speed does not depend on your computer performance, and the bigger the file is, the longer it would take for the system to process it.
 Once it’s done, you will see the Review button and can start… reviewing.

 I understood the reason why it was so fast a few steps later.